dghubble/go-digits/README.md

 ### Login with Digits

-Get started with the [100 line web app](examples/login) example.
-Paste in your Digits consumer key and run it to see login by phone number in action.
+Get started with the [example app](examples/login).
+Paste in your Digits consumer key and run it locally to see phone number login in action.

 Alternately, add Login with Digits to your existing web app: